AdelKS/LinuxGamingGuide/README.md

 #### Using `cpuset` with software encoder on Ryzen CPUs

 If you can't use your own GPU for encoding or prefer to use a software encoder, it's a very good idea to se the `cpuset` trick explained above to not affect your game's performance by running OBS in a different CCX/CCD.
 I tried it and it makes a huge difference.

-**An important fix for an issue I have been having for a year now**
-- __Network Error on Twitch:__ Switching between sources that leave a black screen for a very short time, _e.g._ having the game in a virtual desktop then switching to another virtual desktop, makes the stream on twitch crash for whatever reason.
-To work around this, keep a background image behind all of your sources, so whenever nothing is supposed to be shown, it's that background image instead of a black background.

 #### obs-vkcapture

 [obs-vkcapture](https://github.com/nowrep/obs-vkcapture) implements the ["dma-buf" sharing protocol](https://elinux.org/images/a/a8/DMA_Buffer_Sharing-_An_Introduction.pdf) for capturing games: it needs the version `27.0` of `obs-studio`, or newer, to be installed in the regular way because it needs headers from it (it must be possible to use the flatpak version too but I don't know how).
 If your distro doesn't ship that version of `obs-studio`, you can compile from source ([documentation here](https://github.com/obsproject/obs-studio/wiki/Install-Instructions#linux-build-directions)).